VeriInteresting: An Empirical Study of Model Prompt Interactions in Verilog Code Generation: Experimental Results

 Across both benchmarks, adding CoT to refinement (Refine CoT) is mixed: it occasionally recovers performance by making the rewrite explicit and self-consistent, but it also increases prompt length and introduces degrees of freedom that can amplify specification drift.
 Overall, these results indicate that prompt refinement is not a ``safe'' default for Verilog: it should be applied selectively (e.g., specifications are ambiguous) and validated for the target task.

 \textbf{Effect of chain-of-thought.} The impact of adding an explicit CoT stage can be observed in \Cref{fig:struct_impact,fig:refine_impact}, which together show that CoT yields heterogeneous effects depending on both the model and the surrounding prompt template.
 Under structured output prompting (Struct), CoT often acts as a lightweight ``planning'' step that can partially mitigate format-induced errors and improve higher-$k$ pass rates, particularly on \textsc{Verilog Eval v2}.
 However, under \textsc{VeriThoughts}, the same added reasoning step can be neutral or even harmful, introducing extra, unverified assumptions that propagate into RTL.

-For clarity, \Cref{fig:cot_impact}, in \Cref{app:add_figs}, isolates the effect of CoT.
+\Cref{fig:cot_impact} isolates the effect of CoT.
 For refinement-based prompting (Refine), CoT is less consistently helpful because refinement already introduces an additional transformation step; adding CoT increases the risk of specification drift, which can outweigh any gains from additional deliberation.
 Overall, these results suggest that CoT should be treated as a prompt-conditional tool: it is most useful as a stabilizer for structured templates, but it is not a universally beneficial add-on for high-assurance specification-to-RTL generation.

 \textbf{Effects of ICL.} \Cref{fig:icl} shows that ICL is not a uniformly ``safe'' improvement for Verilog generation.
 When paired with a stable prompt template (especially structured prompting), few-shot exemplars often improve higher-$k$ success rates for smaller open-source models.
 That is, examples constrain output format and highlight common Verilog idioms.
 However, for baseline prompts for smaller models and several Verilog-specialized models, ICL can be neutral or even harmful, likely because longer contexts and exemplar-specific conventions increase sensitivity to prompt mismatch and semantic drift.
 Overall, ICL is best treated as a model- and template- dependent tool rather than a default setting, and should be validated for the target use case.